News

 Windanker, Iberdrola Group's offshore wind farm in Germany

-The Iberdrola Group, which includes Iberdrola España, has selected the innovative solution from Seville-based Revestimientos Técnicos Sostenibles (RTS) to protect the 21 transition pieces of its Windanker offshore wind farm, currently under construction in German waters of the Baltic Sea.
+Iberdrola Group, of which Iberdrola España is a part, has chosen the innovative solution from the Seville-based company Revestimientos Técnicos Sostenibles (RTS) to protect the 21 transition pieces at its Windanker offshore wind farm, currently under construction in German waters in the Baltic Sea.

-These structures, which are placed between the foundation and the tower of the wind turbines, have already been coated with a composite made from natural cork, specifically designed to withstand the demanding conditions of the marine environment.
-The transition pieces have been produced in Avilés by another Spanish company, Windar.
+These structures, which are placed between the foundation and the wind turbine tower, have already been coated with a compound made from natural cork and designed specifically to withstand the demanding conditions of the marine environment.
+The transition pieces were manufactured in Avilés by another Spanish company, Windar.

-RTS is a company in which Iberdrola Group holds a stake through its international open innovation program, PERSEO, which seeks to promote entrepreneurial solutions related to the energy transition.
-Based in Utrera (Seville), RTS has evolved alongside the company, moving from products for energy rehabilitation in buildings to offering solutions to protect wind structures in marine environments, including wind turbines and substations.
+Iberdrola Group has a stake in RTS through its international open innovation programme PERSEO, which seeks to find entrepreneurial solutions related to the energy transition.
+Based in Utrera, Seville, with the company, RTS has developed products for the energy refurbishment of buildings and offers solutions to protect wind structures in marine environments, including both wind turbines and substations.

-Discover more about the innovative solutions manufactured by the Seville-based company on the Iberdrola Group's global corporate website.
+Read out more about the innovative solutions manufactured by the Seville-based company on Iberdrola Group's global corporate website.

 You may also be interested in offshore wind energy: